Ordinary Time: November 14th

 Thursday of the Thirty-Second Week of Ordinary Time

-Old Calendar: St. Josaphat, bishop and confessor; St. Lawrence O'Toole (Hist)
+Old Calendar: St. Josaphat, bishop and confessor; St. Laurence O'Toole (Ire)

-St. Lawrence O'Toole was born around 1128 in County Kildare, Ireland.
+St. Laurence O'Toole was born around 1128 in County Kildare, Ireland.
 His father was the chief of Hy Murray, and his mother one of the Clan O'Byrne.
-At the age of 10, Lawrence was given up as a hostage to King Mac Murehad of Leinster, who treated him with such inhumanity that his father obliged the King to turn him over to the Bishop of Glendalough.
+At the age of 10, Laurence was given up as a hostage to King Mac Murehad of Leinster, who treated him with such inhumanity that his father obliged the King to turn him over to the Bishop of Glendalough.

 Purgatory is Temporary